Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 Depending on the machine on which the build was launched, it took **between 5 and 12 minutes**.
 It is not possible to have a build that takes so long.
 `webpack` is not a slow bundler.
-It is our use of `webpack` that is not convenient.
+It is our use of `webpack` that makes it slow.

 ## Focus error, a morning lost

 Since this command launches a webpack build in `production` mode, I figured out that the culprit was webpack config itself.
 Given that I've dug deep into webpack, I thought it would be interesting to focus on this performance concern.
-I have indeed open source a set of workshop to learn how to use webpack from scratch (https://webpack-workshop.netlify.com).
+I have indeed open sourced a set of workshop to learn how to use webpack from scratch (https://webpack-workshop.netlify.com).
 So at the end of January I took one day to improve the situation.

-I had an idea of the task that took the most time for me.
-I tried to improve it, I spent my whole morning on it.
+I had my own idea of the task that would take the most.
+So I tried to improve it, spending my entire morning on it.
 I just managed to **gain 17 seconds**.

-I'm not going to hide it from you, I was very disappointed with what I managed to do.
+I'm not going to lie, I was very disappointed with what I achieved.

 The concern in my strategy was however obvious.
 I started off with a preconceived idea _"This is definitely the stage that takes the longest."_